ParisaMousavi/AutomotiveFunctionalSafetyCompliance/matlab.md

  - Softmax: provides probabilities for each category in the dataset.

- **For building a network from scratch, it's a good idea to start with a simple combination of commonly used layers.**
+ **For building a network from scratch, it's a good idea to start with a simple combination of commonly used layers.** In the following we have an example of defining layers in Matlab.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2ODA1NTk2NiwtMTYxNTQ4OTM4NCwxMz
+eyJoaXN0b3J5IjpbLTE2NzQzMTU0MzEsLTE2MTU0ODkzODQsMT
-QzODA1MzkyLC0yMjAwOTgwNzQsLTE1MzI0NjcxODksLTExMTg3
+M0MzgwNTM5MiwtMjIwMDk4MDc0LC0xNTMyNDY3MTg5LC0xMTE4
-MDU2MDcsLTQ2MzI4Njc4LC00NjMyODY3OCwtMjE1OTk1NTM0LC
+NzA1NjA3LC00NjMyODY3OCwtNDYzMjg2NzgsLTIxNTk5NTUzNC
-0xMzQ5ODQ1MjI2LDE4NTQ5MDI5LDE5MDE5OTA3NTNdfQ==
+wtMTM0OTg0NTIyNiwxODU0OTAyOSwxOTAxOTkwNzUzXX0=
 -->